 Hope Alive Makes A Difference

-Hope Alive is creating innovative approaches for serving young adults with autism who need continued support in the areas of academics,life skills, interests, vocational opportunities, and experiences.
-In November 2015, the Hope Alive program initiated a one-year pilot adult group with the support of the South Carolina Vocational Rehabilitation Department.
-This pilot group meets every weekday from 8:30-2:30.
-Activities include center-based job practice, cooking/cleaning/laundry in the Life Skills House, development of social skills, expansion of leisure options, and community outings.
-For information on this pilot group or on one-on-one adult programs, please use the interest form below.
+Hope Alive is creating innovative approaches for serving young adults with autism who need continued support in the areas of functional academics, life skills, interests, vocational opportunities, and experiences.
+This group meets every weekday from 8:00-3:30, engaging in activities that include center-based and community-based employment, practice of personal life skills (e.g., cooking,cleaning, and laundry) in the Woodruff Life Skills House, development of social skills, expansion of leisure options, and community outings.
+For information on this group or on one-on-one adult programs, please use the interest form below.

 Transitioning to Adulthood